CTD Resource Ingest Guide

 Future Content Considerations

-edge_content: While the current ingest includes only Chemical-Disease Associations, future iterations will include additional types of associations between Chemicals and GO Terms, Molecular Phenotypes, Genes, etc. - Relevant files: Multiple CTD files
+edge_content: While the current ingest includes only Chemical-Disease Associations, future iterations will include additional types of associations between Chemicals and GO Terms, Molecular Phenotypes, Genes, etc. See the Ingest Survey table linked below for more details.

 Target Information